Yellowknife Tours - Aurora by bus

 About this experience

-Hunting for a good spot to view Aurora, we will drive you to different lakes in our quest.
-The lakes provide a perfect reflective surface for aurora in autumn, further enhancing the viewing.
-During the Winter season, you may go even further down to the middle of the lakes and be in the middle of the winter wonderland!
-We will prepare snacks and warm beverages for your experience with us.
+Hunting for the Aurora, we will drive you to different lakes in our quest.
+The lakes provide a perfect reflective surface for viewing the aurora in autumn.
+In the Winter season, you may go even further down to the middle of the lakes!
+We will provide snacks & warm beverages to enhance your experience with us.

 If we do not have at least 4 guests to materialize our Aurora by Bus Tour, we will provide you with an option to join other scheduled Aurora Tours available for that night.

-We will pick up our Travellers at each hotel and take you to different lake locations to find a great place to enjoy the lights and relax on our luxury buses.
+We will take our Travellers in each hotel and take you to different lake locations to find a place to enjoy the great light.
+We will take photos for Travellers.

 During the journey, we will also provide our guests with hot drinks and biscuits, as well as expertise in North Polar Light and Yellow Knife.